vivizuma/odin-web-scraper/knowledge-check.md

 ## Factory Functions and the Module Pattern

-* Explain how scope works in JavaScript.
+* How does scope work in JavaScript?
-* Explain what closures are and how they help in creating private variables.
+* What are closures and how do they help in creating private variables?
-* Describe the common issues that you can face when working with constructors.
+* What common issues can you face when working with constructors?
-* Describe private variables in factory functions and how they can be useful.
+* What are private variables in factory functions and how can they be useful?
-* Describe how we can implement prototypal inheritance with factory functions.
+* How can we implement prototypal inheritance with factory functions?
-* Explain how the module pattern works.
+* How does the module pattern work?
-* Describe IIFEs and what they stand for.
+* What does IIFE stand for and what are they?
-* Explain the concept of namespacing and how factory functions help with encapsulation.
+* What is the concept of namespacing and how do factory functions help with encapsulation?

 ## Project: Tic Tac Toe